NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/db/DbChildChangeEventType.png)

 !> If you subscribe to the same database location multiple times you will receive multiple callbacks when values change at that locations.
-If this happens unintentionally double check if your are not subscribing from a database object that was created by a Make function directly as pure blueprint nodes can execute multiple times.
-In these cases always store the database reference as avariable.
+If this happens unintentionally double check if you are not subscribing from a database object that was created by a Make function directly as pure blueprint nodes can execute multiple times.
+In these cases always store the database reference as available.

 ### Queries

 !> Some sort and filtering options cannot be combined.
 These combinations are checked during runtime so you will spot errors when your app launched or executed a query.
-On Android you should see an error message in the device console.
+On Android, you should see an error message in the device console.
 On IOS your app will crash if an invalid query is found, refer to the XCode debug console to find the reason.

 #### Sort data